Deetjen's Big Sur Inn

-Deetjen's Big Sur Inn, a collection of single wall buildings, cabins, and a restaurant in Castro Canyon, was one of the first visitor accommodation to offer overnight lodging and meals to Big Sur, California visitors and travelers after the opening of Highway 1 in 1937.
+Deetjen's Big Sur Inn, a collection of single wall buildings, cabins, and a restaurant in Castro Canyon, was one of the first visitor accommodation to offer overnight lodging and meals in Big Sur for California visitors and travelers after the opening of Highway 1 in 1937.
 Helmuth Deetjen initially built cottages for others in Carmel, and was attracted to the Big Sur coast that reminded him of Norway.
 In 1926, he bought 6 acres and began construction of a home.
 He met Helen Haight and when Highway 1 was completed in 1937, they opened an inn.
 Helmuth managed the Inn until his death in October 1972, when its operation passed to a non-profit foundation.
 The Inn was closed for a short time after the Soberanes Fire and subsequent winter floods damaged several structures.